Angular2Guy/AngularPortfolioMgr/README.md

 The Portfolio Manage imports the stock symbols and comparision indexes every night.
 To trigger the import the 'Import Symbols' button in the header can be used.
 During the import a new Portfolio can be created.
 The portfolio elements can be added after the import is finished.

 The different portfolios are shown in a table with their stocks and perfomance data.
 A click on the portfolio name in the side bar opens the portfolio statistics component.
 A click on the table opens the portfolio details component with charts of the portfolio and its stocks with comparison indexes.
 The company info for each stock is shown after a second click on the portfolio stock.

+## Usage of the SEC Filings analysis
+The SEC Filings analysis can be opened with the 'To Financial Data' button.
+To import the zip file with the financial data the 'Import Financials' button can be used.
+A dialog opens and the name of the file can be entered and the import starts.
+The process will take a long time(perhaps an hour but that depends on the Db version and the IO system) due to the large amount of data.
+The progress/finish is shown in the logs.

+After the data import the form for the company query to select a period, symbol or quarter can be used.
+The items of the filings can be queried with the query items where the 'concept' is the query filing name(like 'revenue') and the value is the 'concept'.
+By default the query items have a 'and' relation.
+Different relations are available if the query items are enclosed with 'Term Start' and 'Term End' items where 'Term Start' item specifies the relation.
+Adding and removing query items works with Drag and Drop between the boxes.
+Both can be combined.

+The results are show next to the query in a table or in a tree component.
+The results are limited if a large amount of entries match the query.
+Due to the large amount of data the queries can take long (again depends on Db version and IO system).

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: